arjenpdevries/RDP/docs/index.md

 The password should correspond to the one given under Access Options in the Sharing dialogue.

+### Next steps

+Use-case watching online films from the couch has been solved!
+Unfortunately, only mouse input works - I have yet to find out how to fix keyboard input. _Stay tuned..._

 [grd-settings-c]:	https://gitlab.gnome.org/GNOME/gnome-remote-desktop/-/blob/master/src/grd-settings.c	"grd-settings.c"
 [repo]:				https://github.com/arjenpdevries/RDP													"arjenpdevries/RDP"